Recovering access to a VM

-You may need to restore access to a VM in the following cases:
+You may need to recover access to a VM in the following cases:

-- The public part of an SSH key was changed
+- Change in the public part of an SSH key.

 If you lost your private SSH key for Linux or your Windows user password: